Digitiser Logo

 The first Digitiser index

 Digitiser was originally a daily computer and video games magazine, broadcast on UK teletext from 1 January 1993 to 9 March 2003.
-It continues today as a website and YouTube channel.
+It continues today as a YouTube channel, and formerly a website.

 It launched along with the new service provided by Teletext Ltd, following the loss of the ITV and Channel 4 teletext franchise by Oracle, which ceased broadcasting on 31 December 1992.